 Be able to find the north celestial pole, the zenith, and the celestial

 equator.
-If we don't get a clear night during the last week, I
+If we don't get a clear night during the last 2 weeks,

 Doing labs: the indoor labs are usually computer-based.
-Therefore, you will have the option to complete the lab at any time, not just the usually meeting time.
+Therefore, you will have the option to complete the lab at any time, not just the usual meeting time.
 However, you should be present at the begining of the class period to get instructions.
-(The above schedule is VERY tentative -- you can't be assured that the scheduled lab will occur.
+(The above schedule is VERY subject to change.)
 I also hope to take you out when weather conditions are good.
-In general, if the weather is good we will go out.
+In general, if the weather is good (<20% cloud cover, >20 deg F) we will go out.

 Plan an "observing run": use star maps, a celestial

 or a planetarium program to find interesting objects to observe with a

 small (~5-inch) telescope.
 Write out a detailed schedule so that